 Step 1: Inquire

-Complete the online inquiry form on the admissions page of the Masters website.
-Once you submit an inquiry, we will send you a viewbook and invite you to on campus events.
+Complete the online inquiry form on the admission page of the Masters website.
+Once you submit an inquiry, we will send you a viewbook and invite you to on-campus events.

 Step 2: Learn More About Masters

 Register for an Open House or optional weekday group tour.
 Reservations for these events can be made on the Admission Event Page.

 Applications are due prior to scheduling an interview.

 Applicants for whom English is not their first language are required to submit an official TOEFL report with the application.
 An applicant’s TOEFL score must meet the minimum requirement for the indicated grade of entry to be eligible for an interview.
 The TOEFL exam should be taken no sooner than August 1 for the following year’s entry.
 Age verification is also required prior to scheduling an interview.

 - Grade 11: 105

 Step 4: Parent/Guardian and Student Interview & Optional Tour